edsu/anselm/README.md

 Once you have installed the plugin you can higlight text and run the *Anselm: Code command* which will prompt you to enter a code, and then will surround your highlighted text with a suitable &lt;mark&gt; element.
 You can run the command with **⌘-P** and then search for **Anselm**, or you can use the supplied keyboard shortcut **⌘-Z ⌘-C** (you can also set your own shortcut if you like).

-So for example, assume I have some this bit of text in my fieldnotes:
+So for example, assume I have this bit of text in my fieldnotes:

 > Some heavy machinery, bulldozers mostly were also there.
 To the right was a cement
 > structure with multiple large diagonal entrances.
 I missed the sign pointed to the